Ta’Kiya Young’s family urges officer’s arrest after video shows him killing the pregnant Black woman

 Young’s death follows a troubling series of fatal shootings of Black adults and children by Ohio police and numerous occurrences of police brutality against Black people across the nation in recent years, events that have prompted widespread protests and demands for police reform.

 The officer who shot Young is on paid administrative leave while the Ohio Bureau of Criminal Investigation examines the shooting, which is standard practice.
-A spokesman for the police union said calls to charge the officer before an investigation is complete are premature.
+A police union official said calls to charge the officer before an investigation is complete are premature.
 A second officer who was on the scene has returned to active duty.
-Their names, races and ranks have not been released.
+Their names, races, and ranks have not been released.

 Blendon Township Police Chief John Belford called the shooting a tragedy.